Table of contents

 Read on to know about how to choose the right ERP software for your company

 Being one of the critical and biggest IT investments, choosing the right ERP for your business becomes a strategic decision where there can be no missteps.
 An ERP system is quite huge and complex, having an impact on every single part of your business and can make or break your organization.
 Hence, it is important you get it right from the beginning, as a wrong choice can wreak havoc to your business.
 According to Panorama Consulting’s 2019 ERP Report, only around 66% of the organizations were satisfied with their ERP vendors.
 A major reason for vendor dissatisfaction was driven by poor requirements definition and a lack of organizational alignment before the implementation process.

 With a plethora of ERP vendors currently available in the market, making the right decision becomes even more challenging.
 The thought of sorting through the tons of available options to pick the right one for your business can be overwhelming and is often easier said than done.
 But, with a thoughtful checklist, it can be much easier.
-To help you in the process, we have come up with a comprehensive 8 step checklist for choosing the best fit ERP system for your Business.
+To help you in the process, we have come up with a comprehensive checklist for choosing the right ERP system for your Business.

 1. Define your business requirements

 The very first step in selecting the appropriate ERP system for your business is evaluating your business processes and set your expectations from implementing an ERP system.
 Identify bottlenecks and pain points in your existing system and determine how ERP software can fit into your process to transform your operations and improve business performance.